Skip to main content

 Use your judgment to determine which approach is more appropriate for the specific task.

-5. Return the result of {{function_name}} with a `return` statement in a single, final code block.
+5. Return the result of {{function_name}} with a `return` statement in a single, final code block (top level return is enabled).

 INTERACTIONS